juanferEspinosa/ga4-datalayers/README.md

 The repository will list a simple e-commerce datalayer setup I implemented in my [blog](juanferespinosa.com/blog/ecommerce/products), where you could find a step-by-step guide.

-According to [Google documentation](https://developers.google.com/analytics/devguides/collection/ga4/ecommerce?client_type=gtag) there are several default event names for tracking information in e-commerce.
+As a summary, according to [Google documentation](https://developers.google.com/analytics/devguides/collection/ga4/ecommerce?client_type=gtag) there are several default event names for tracking information in e-commerce.

 > [!TIP]
 > It is a good practice to use Google´s default event names as it will automatically populate standard reports.